BEON.tech

 By combining Agile’s flexibility and quick iteration cycle with the real-time collaboration possible among nearby teams, companies unlock a best-of-both-worlds approach.
 Teams can hold daily standups and sprint reviews in overlapping work hours, accelerating feedback and decision-making while cutting costs.

-Nearshore vs. Offshore vs. Onshore: What Sets It Apart
+Nearshore vs. Offshore vs. Onshore: What’s The Best for Your Company?

 With nearshore agile teams, you get the ideal blend of flexibility and proximity: